Fast online node labeling with graph subsampling: Applications

 \subsection{Unsupervised clustering}

 Clustering is crucial for community detection, social network analysis, and other applications where the inherent structure of the data must be discovered.
 In this context, we use the node embeddings as the rows to the matrix inverse $\mZ = (\mL+\beta \mI)^{-1}$ via \textsc{RandomAPPR}.
-Then, clustering is done by first identifying the highest degree nodes as seeds $\gC\subset \gV$, and then assigning the cluster based on largest value in $\mZ$:
+Then, clustering is done by first identifying the highest degree nodes as seeds $\gC\subset \gV$, and then assigning the cluster based on largest value in $\mZ$: The evaluation score is the normalized sum purity of the ground truth labels, over each cluster